Plastic-Free Cleaning

 Distilled water is just water that has been boiled and then cooled.
 You do this to avoid any bacteria growth in the mixture.

 I love Dr. Bronner’s Liquid Castile Soap.
 This Citrus scent is perfect for cleaning my house.
-I buy the gallon-sized bottle because I cannot find a shop that sells it in bulk locally.
+I used to buy the gallon-sized bottle because I couldn’t find a shop that sells it in bulk locally.
+But now I make a melt a bar in boiling water to turn a bar of Castile soap into liquid Castile soap.
+I grate the soap with a cheese grater and pour the pieces into a pot with 4 cups of boiling water.
+I stir until it dissolves and let it cool before putting it into a jar.

 There are more and more refill stores popping up that have multi-gallon containers of Dr. Bronner’s soap and allow you to bring your own container for refill.

-However, if I had found the Refill Shoppe before buying my gallon-sized bottle, I would have gone with this option.
+Another options would be to order refills from a shop like the Refill Shoppe.
 They send you a pouch of various liquids, like Castile soap, and you dump the liquids into your own container and send the pouch back in a pre-paid envelope.
 The shop cleans, sterilizes and reuses them!

 Kitchen